justinbgent/justinbgent.github.io/README.md

 <img align="left" width = "200" src="Untitled.png" />

-## About Me
+## Android Developer - About Me

-I'm an ever learning and improving android developer.
-I make apps that make life more convenient for whatever it may be.
-For whatever you can imagine, websites, games and the list gets bigger.
+In my spare time I like to play video games, read fantasy books, make games with [MonoGame](https://www.monogame.net/), and spend time with my family.

-On my spare time I like to play video games, read fantasy books, make games with [MonoGame](https://www.monogame.net/), and spend time with my family.
+I'm an ever learning developer.
+At some point months back I've learned I can do anything I set my mind to.
+All I need is google!
+I find that when I start working away coding hours can go by without me even realizing it.

 ## Projects